Oil, shares fall on potential limit on China investments

 “If the global economy weakens, for which there are already some signs, we may lower oil demand expectations,” IEA Executive Director Fatih Birol told Reuters.

-French and Spanish 10-year bond yields were down 6-9 basis points this week, their biggest weekly decline in six weeks.
+French and Spanish 10-year bond yields were down 6-9 basis points this week, their biggest weekly decline in six weeks ES10YT=RR FR10YT=RR.

 U.S. Treasury prices traded little changed after U.S. data was weaker than expected and as month- and quarter-end rebalancing increased demand for safe-haven U.S. debt.